 Coined by psychologist Daniel Kahneman, the Peak-End Rule explains that people often remember only a small portion of an entire experience.

-In fact, people tend to forget the length of an experience (for example, a vacation), and instead rate the entire experience based on two elements;
+People tend to forget the majority of an experience (for example, a vacation), and instead rate the entire experience based on two elements;

 - The best, or worst, moments (“peaks” or “valleys”)